UCSBCarpentry/2022-04-06-ucsb-r-geospatial/_episodes/07-vector-shapefile-attributes-in-r.md

 <img src="../fig/rmd-07-harv-paths-map-wide-1.png" title="Roads and trails in the area demonstrating how to use different line thickness and colors." alt="Roads and trails in the area demonstrating how to use different line thickness and colors." width="612" style="display: block; margin: auto;" />

-Note that we could also use `aes(size = TYPE)` to tie the line thickness to the TYPE variable, so long as we had been careful to set factor levels appropriately. ggplot prints a warning when you do this, because it is not considered a good practice to plot non-spatial data this way.
+Note that we could also use `aes(size = TYPE)` to tie the line thickness to the TYPE variable. ggplot prints a warning when you do this, because it is not considered a good practice to plot non-spatial data this way.

 > ## Challenge: Plot Line Width by Attribute
 >
 > In the example above, we set the line widths to be 1, 2, 3, and 4.
-> Because R orders factor levels alphabetically by default,
+> Because R orders values alphabetically by default,
 > this gave us a plot where woods roads (the last factor level)
 > were the thickest and boardwalks were the thinnest.
 >